WPBeginner

 Change WordPress username in phpMyAdmin

 Your WordPress database is the engine behind your website.
-With phpMyAdmin you can tweak settings to improve performance, fix issues, or simply change things that cannot be changed from inside WordPress admin area.
+With phpMyAdmin, you can tweak settings to improve performance, fix issues, or simply change things that cannot be changed from inside the WordPress admin area.

-Following are just a few more tricks you can use with phpMyAdmin.
+Here are just a few more tricks you can use with phpMyAdmin:

 Before we get into this, we want to emphasize that every site can be hacked.
 However, there are certain measures you can take to make it a little harder.

-First thing that you can do to is to change WordPress database prefix.
-This can significantly reduce the chances of SQL injection attacks on your WordPress database because often hackers target sites in masses where they are targeting the default wp_ table prefix.
+The first thing that you can do is change the WordPress database prefix.
+This can significantly reduce the chances of SQL injection attacks on your WordPress database.
+This is because hackers often target sites using the default wp_ table prefix.

 For WordPress security, we strongly recommend that you use Sucuri.
-It is the best WordPress security plugin that would catch any attempts at MySQL injection even before it reaches your website.
+It is the best WordPress security plugin that will catch any attempts at MySQL injection even before they reach your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.